IBM/db2whmigratetocos/README.md

 # IBM Db2whmigratetocos

-IBM® Db2whmigratetocos is a tool used to migrate data between the block storage in the db2 warehouse instances to COS buckets.
+IBM® Db2whmigratetocos is a tool used to migrate data between the block storage in the db2 warehouse instances and COS buckets.
 Once configured, you can trigger migrations through a command line interface installed in a virtual machine.
 You will also be able to track and monitor the active and completed migrations

 **Note:**
 -   The IBM Db2whmigratetocos works with Db2 warehouse V3.0 and above, that has support to the Native COS feature
--   IBM Db2whmigratetocos can be run in the Virtual machine wiht Red Hat Enterprise Linux 9.x.
+-   IBM Db2whmigratetocos can be run in the Virtual machine with Red Hat Enterprise Linux 9.x.

 **Supported migration scenarios include:**